openstack/nova/api-guide/source/general_info.rst

      This action allows you set the state of service down immediately.
-Actually Nova only provides the health monitor of service status, there isn't any guarantee about health status of other parts of infrastructure, like the health status of data network, storage network and other hardwares.
+Actually Nova only provides the health monitor of service status, there isn't any guarantee about health status of other parts of infrastructure, like the health status of data network, storage network and other components.
 The more complete health monitor of infrastructure is provided by external system normally.
-An external health monitor system can marks the service down for notifying the fault.
+An external health monitor system can mark the service down for notifying the fault.
      `(This action is enabled in Microversion 2.11)`